Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Related Work

 \textbf{\batchnorm{}.} \batchnorm{} makes it possible to train deeper networks \citep{He2015DeepRL} and causes SGD to converge sooner \citep{ioffebatchnorm}.
 However, the underlying mechanisms by which it does so are debated.
 The original authors argue it reduces \emph{internal covariate shift} (ICS), in which ``the distribution of each layer's inputs changes during training...requiring lower learning rates'' \citep{ioffebatchnorm}. \citet{santurkar_batchnorm_2018} cast doubt on this explanation by artificially inducing ICS after \batchnorm{} with little change in training times.
 Empirical evidence suggests \batchnorm{} makes the optimization landscape smoother \citep{santurkar_batchnorm_2018}; is a ``safety precaution'' against exploding activations that lead to divergence \citep{bjorck_understand_batchnorm_2018}; and allows the network to better utilize neurons \citep{balduzzi2017shattered, morcos2018importance}.
 Theoretical results suggest \batchnorm{} decouples optimization of weight magnitude and direction \citep{pmlr-v89-kohler19a} as \emph{weight normalization} \citep{salimans2016weight} does explicitly; that it causes gradient magnitudes to reach equilibrium \citep{yang2018a}; and that it leads to a novel form of regularization \citep{luo2018towards}.

 We focus on the role and expressive power of the affine parameters in particular, whereas the aforementioned work addresses the overall effect of \batchnorm{} on the optimization process.
 In service of this broader goal, related work generally emphasizes the normalization aspect of \batchnorm{}, in some cases eliding one \citep{pmlr-v89-kohler19a} or both of $\gamma$ and $\beta$ \citep{santurkar_batchnorm_2018, yang2018a}.
 Other work treats \batchnorm{} as a black-box without specific consideration for $\gamma$ and $\beta$ \citep{santurkar_batchnorm_2018, bjorck_understand_batchnorm_2018, morcos2018importance, balduzzi2017shattered}.
+One notable exception is the work of \citet{luo2018towards}, who show theoretically that BatchNorm imposes a \emph{$\gamma$ decay}---a data-dependent L2 penalty on $\gamma$; we discuss this work further in Section \ref{sec:representation}.

+\textbf{Exploiting the expressive power of affine transformations.} There are many techniques in the deep learning literature that exploit the expressive power of affine transformations of features. \citet{k2018} develop a parameter-efficient approach to multi-task learning with a shared network backbone (trained on a particular task) and separate sets of per-task BatchNorm parameters (trained on a different task while the backbone is frozen).
+Similarly, \citet{rebuffi2017} allow a network backbone trained on one task to adapt to others by way of residual models added onto the network comprising BatchNorm and a convolution. \citet{perez2017film} perform visual question-answering by using a RNN receiving text input to produce coefficients and biases that are used to transform the internal features of a CNN on visual data.
+Finally, work on neural style transfer and style generation uses affine transformations of normalized features to encode different styles \citep[e.g.,][]{dumoulin2016learned,huang2017arbitrary, karras2019style}.

 \textbf{Training only \batchnorm{}.} Closest to our work, \citet{rosenfeld2019intriguing} explore freezing various parts of networks at initialization; in doing so, they briefly examine training only $\gamma$ and $\beta$.
 However, there are several important distinctions between this paper and our work.
 They conclude only that it is generally possible to ``successfully train[] mostly-random networks,'' while we find that \batchnorm{} parameters have greater expressive power than other parameters (Figure \ref{fig:main}, green).